METALS-Copper falls most in 3 weeks as Fed reduces stimulus

 Three month LME nickel

-Three month LME tin (Reporting by Naveen Thukral; Editing by Michael Perry)
+Three month LME tin (Reporting by Naveen Thukral; Editing by Ed Davies and Michael Perry)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan